joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-01-24-gaussian-skiers.md

     \end{align}
 $$

-The $x$ and $y$ integrals are versions of the integral from our original calculation, and applying the same pattern, we get
+The $x$ and $y$ integrals are versions of the integral from our original calculation.
+Applying the same pattern, and re-expressing $f$ in terms of the complementary error function, we get

 $$
     \begin{align}